bbenchoff/bbenchoff.github.io/pages/Citicar.md

 This is an ongoing log of the restoration of a 1980 Comuta-Car, acquired from a Craigslist ad in Fresno.

+<a href="https://bbenchoff.github.io/pages/CarPics.html">You can find an image gallery of all the pics here</a>

 ### Acquiring the car

 Tips and tricks for acquiring a Commutacar: It *barely* fits in the back of a 10-foot UHaul truck.
 The easiest way to get it home is to rent a 10-foot UHaul, buy some ramps at Harbor Freight, and get three people to push it up into the truck.
 Without the batteries it only weighs ~700 pounds.
 No, you don't need a trailer, in fact a citicar does not fit on a the UHaul car trailer because the wheelbase is too narrow.